KU-Wongnai/user-service/README.md

 ### Role

-User can has many roles, for example user can be a normal user or a rider that delivery food to customers
+User can has many roles, for example user can be a normal user or a rider that delivery food to customers.
+Only admin has an access to this functionality.

 ```json
 {